1) Quotes showing examples of DMCA abuse.

 restore your original web page.

-As part of the "Counter Notification Letter" you have to
+As part of the "Counter Notification Letter" you

 state that you will accept a lawsuit from the "Cease and Desist"